pkirlin/cs241-s24/projects/proj3/index.md

 ## Getting started

 - Download the starter code [here](sortedlist-starter.zip).
 - Make a new Intellij project.
 Then copy the contents of this  `src`  folder exactly into the  `src`  folder in the new project.
+Do not
+"nest" the `src` folders inside each other!

 In this project, you will implement a doubly-linked list that maintains a list of integers in sorted order.
 In other words, the user has no control over where in the list items are inserted; they will automatically be placed into the correction position to keep the list in sorted order at all times.
 We will call this data structure a `SortedList`.
 You will then use this data structure to develop an AI program to play the card game [No Thanks](https://en.wikipedia.org/wiki/No_Thanks!_(game)).